Lebanon (film): Reception

 The film received universal acclaim from film critics.
-Review aggregator Rotten Tomatoes reports that 90% out of 97 professional critics gave the film a positive review, with a rating average of 7.7/10 and the site consensus being: "A powerful and personal account of war on the front line, writer-director Samuel Maoz takes the viewer inside an Israeli tank to deliver an exhausting, original film."
+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 28 critics, indicating "universal acclaim".

 After winning the Golden Lion at the 66th Venice International Film Festival, Maoz said: "I dedicate this award to the thousands of people all over the world who, like me, come back from war safe and sound.
 Apparently they are fine, they work, get married, have children.
 But inside the memory will remain stabbed in their soul."

 Maoz, when speaking to The Observer stated that he opposes the Israel-related protest call at the 2009 Toronto International Film Festival: "The point of a film like mine is to open a dialogue, to get people talking to each other about important issues.
 This is something you can't do if films are boycotted.
 It makes no sense to boycott art.
 Maybe I wouldn't have won if Jane Fonda was on the jury, but she wasn't."
 (Note that the open letter at the center of the protest against the spotlighting of Tel Aviv did not call for a boycott of the festival or any of its films.)

 The Guardian described it as a "controversial choice", noting that some commentators in Israel have "raised concerns that the film will deter young men from volunteering for the army."
 It has also been criticised as a "shooting and crying" film.
 The Golden Lion is the highest award given to an Israeli film to date.
 Maoz says many Israeli figures were against Lebanon even being featured at the Venice International Film Festival.
 The Venice jury was chaired by Ang Lee, who had won the Golden Lion award in Venice in 2005 with Brokeback Mountain and in 2007 with Lust, Caution.
 Lebanon competed against 24 other entries.
 The win in Venice caused a boost in the film's popularity at the Toronto International Film Festival.

 The New York Times described Lebanon as "an astonishing piece of cinema".
 Variety magazine said Lebanon is "the boldest and best" of recent Israeli films based upon the Lebanon wars.